CARB-X: Funding

-CARB-X receives funding from four governments and two nonprofit organizations.
-These include the US Department of Health and Human Services Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR); Wellcome Trust, a global charitable foundation; Germany's Federal Ministry of Education and Research (BMBF); the UK Government's Global Antimicrobial Resistance Innovation Fund (UK GAMRIF); the Bill & Melinda Gates Foundation; the government of Canada; and the Novo Nordisk Foundation.
+CARB-X receives funding from a global consortium of governments and foundations.
+These include the US Department of Health and Human Services Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR); Wellcome Trust, a global charitable foundation; the UK Government's Global Antimicrobial Resistance Innovation Fund (UK GAMRIF); the Gates Foundation; Germany's Federal Ministry of Research, Technology, and Space (BMFTR); the government of Canada; the Novo Nordisk Foundation; Italy's Ministry of Economy and Finance, and Japan's Ministry of Health.
 CARB-X also receives in-kind support from the National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).

 In its first five years, from 2016 to 2021, CARB-X awarded $361 million to 92 projects.
 In 2022, BARDA and Wellcome renewed committed renewed funding up to an additional $370 million to CARB-X. In 2023, the German and UK governments renewed funding to CARB-X, committing an additional €41 million and £24 million; the government of Canada committed CAD$6.3 million over two years; and The Novo Nordisk Foundation committed USD$25 million over three years.
+In 2026, Wellcome renewed its AMR innovation partnership with CARB-X with a $60 million award.

 In addition to awarding non-dilutive funding, CARB-X partners with a Global Accelerator Network (GAN) of experts who offer product developers advice on a range of issues, including drug development, business strategy, policy and regulatory affairs.

 At the 2024 G7 Joint Finance and Health Ministers’ Meeting, Italy announced a $21 million investment in CARB-X, a partnership that funds early-stage antibiotic research.
 This funding aims to accelerate the development of new products for preventing, diagnosing, and treating drug-resistant infections.
 Italy joins five other G7 governments and major global health foundations, and CARB-X has already supported 104 R&D projects globally, with 18 advancing to clinical trials and some reaching the market.